dan-koller/Electron-ScreenRecorder/README.md

           contextIsolation: false,
           enableRemoteModule: true,

+Especially `enableRemoteModule` is required in Electron v9 in order to work properly with Node as you can see [here](https://github.com/electron/electron/issues/21408).

 ## Get started:

 - Add a `render.js` to your project (this is where you put your "frontend" code)
 - Add the `render.js` to the script tag of your index.html (put a "`defer`" variable into script-tag)
 - To start your app run "`npm start`" in your terminal